Europe, Iceland

 Tourist trail

-I always travel light, especially since Iknew I word be in hot weather in NYC and Virginia, all the time.
-And no, I did not anticipate how chilly Rejkavic was.
-I was wearing every shirt with long sleeves i had packed, was not enough.
-Then I saw a Sign, rent a jacket.
-That’s what I did, for €36 for a day.
+I always travel light, especially since Iknew I would be in hot weather in NYC and Virginia, all the time.
+And no, I did not anticipate how chilly Reykjavik was.
+Wearing every shirt with long sleeves I had packed, was not enough.
+When I saw a sign “,rent a jacket”, I did exactly that, for €36 for a day.

 Rented jacket for Euro 34